dtn7/dtn7-rs/README.md

 # dtn7-rs
-Rust implementation of a Daemon for DTN7 Bundle Protocol draft https://tools.ietf.org/html/draft-ietf-dtn-bpbis-12
+Rust implementation of a Daemon for DTN7 Bundle Protocol draft https://tools.ietf.org/html/draft-ietf-dtn-bpbis-13

+Plus:
+* Minimal TCP Convergence Layer Protocol https://tools.ietf.org/html/draft-ietf-dtn-mtcpcl-01
-Plus the Simple TCP Convergency Layer Protocol https://tools.ietf.org/html/draft-burleigh-dtn-stcp-00
+* Simple TCP Convergency Layer Protocol https://tools.ietf.org/html/draft-burleigh-dtn-stcp-00 (*DEPRECATED*)

-This is more or less a port of the dtn7 golang implementation: https://github.com/geistesk/dtn7
+A similar golang implementation can be found here: https://github.com/dtn7/dtn7

 The actual BP7 implementation can be found here: https://github.com/gh0st42/bp7-rs

-Currently a very basic service discovery, STCP (flooding/epidemic) and a rest command interface are implemented.
+Currently a very basic service discovery, STCP/MTCP (flooding/epidemic) and a rest command interface are implemented.
 **Beware, the API is not very idiomatic rust and lacks documentation and tests.**
 Since I consider this code to be very unpolished and far from finished it is also not yet published on crates.io.
 Correct forwarding, administrative records and various other pieces are also not implemented yet.
 Furthermore, the rest interface is totally undocumented and unfinished :)